 Feeling like you want a higher cash back rewards rate than the Huntington business credit card offers?
 You might be interested in the Chase Ink Business Cash card.
 The Chase Ink Business Cash card comes with a $500 signup bonus when you spend $3,000 in your first three months as a cardholder.
 That’s a solid deal, and beats out the Huntington business credit card, which doesn’t offer a signup bonus.

 The Chase Ink Business Cash card comes with the same introductory 0% APR period of 12 billing cycles, after which your APR will be a variable rate based on your creditworthiness and the market prime rate.

 Having a 0% APR on new purchases can be helpful when you’re getting started with a new business or expansion and you want a longer runway before you have to start paying interest on anything you don’t pay off from month to month.
-Of course, ideally your cash flow would allow you to pay your bills in full each month, but if you’re worried that this might not be the case for several months, an introductory 0% APR that applies to both purchases and balance transfers can make a big difference to your finances—and your stress levels.
+Of course, ideally your cash flow would allow you to pay your bills in full each month, but if you’re worried that this might not be the case for several months, an introductory 0% APR that applies to purchases can make a big difference to your finances—and your stress levels.

 When it comes to the actual rewards rate, the Chase Ink Business Cash card does things a little differently than the Huntington business credit card.
 The Chase Ink Business Cash card has three rewards tiers—5%, 2%, and 1%, depending on where you spend.